Install Kubernetes Platform on All-in-one Duplex¶

 ~(keystone_admin)$ system host-label-assign controller-0 sriovdp=enabled

-If required, initialize a Ceph-based Persistent Storage Backend¶
+Optional - Initialize a Ceph Persistent Storage Backend¶

 A persistent storage backend is required if your application requires PVCs.